 Highlighter and glitters - shall we?
 This is where we get into the more controversial territory and I’m going to break it down in the simplest of terms to keep it straight forward with no room for interpretation.

 What does non toxic actually mean?

 Non toxic means that it’s not classified as edible and has no nutritional value.

-Highlighter dusts are a paint like product that leave a true metallic finish.
-They non toxic and DO contain metal.
-To activate them, you mix the dust with a high content alcohol such as everclear.
-The alcohol turns the powder to liquid form so you can paint it, then evaporates when applied to leave the sheen.
-Neither the alcohol nor the dust leaves an aftertaste.
-This product is intended for ornamental areas or keepsake items that will be removed before eating, like a bow for example.
-They are still commonly used for small detail sections or as a splatter effect on pieces that are consumed.
+Highlighter dusts give a true metallic finish and can be paintied or airbrushed.
+They are not classified as edible and DO contain metal.
+To activate them, you mix the dust with a high content alcohol such as everclear for best results.
+If you dont have access to everclear, try Spirytus vodka or a high content rum.
+As explained earlier the alcohol evaporates when applied to leave the sheen with no residue or aftertaste.
+This product is intended for ornamental areas or keepsake items that will be removed before eating, like a fondant accent bow or sugar flower.

 Sterling Pearl metallic coloured dusts are a great alternative to highlighters.
 They do not give the true metallic finish, but a gorgeous final look none the less!
 They are 100% edible, FDA compliant and kosher certified.
 The dust can be activated with regular proof vodka, everlclear or lemon extract and used on any baked item as detailed earlier.
 They are available in a gorgeous range of metallic colours for gold, silver and rose gold.